 One of the most unique experiences that the city has to offer at night is at Sleep No More.
 Located in the McKittrick Hotel in the Meatpacking District, this interactive play will offer one of the coolest things you’ve ever done but where you will also leave being like “what did we just watch?”

-The play is completely interactive and you choose how you want to experience it.
+The play is completely interactive and you choose how you want to experience it as it tells the story of Macbeth.
 This is truly one of the most fun things to do in NYC at night and everyone needs to partake in it at least once (although, I’ve been three times).

 26. Catch a Burlesque Show